-When Maria was a 16-year-old high school student trying to find her place in the world she began to learn about her mother’s illness.
-The education she received from the Scientific Research Program at Lincoln High School sparked Maria’s passion for learning about mental health.
+When Maria was a 16-year-old high school student trying to find her place in the world she began to learn about her mother’s condition.
+The education she received from both the Scientific Research Program and the Academy of Finance at Lincoln High School sparked Maria’s passion to continue learning about mental health.
 She went off to Mercy College to study Behavioral Sciences.

-After graduating from college in 2017, inspired and empowered by her own mental-health education, Maria decided to establish an organization dedicated to providing today’s youth with the kinds of mental health awareness programs that were unavailable to her when she was growing up.
-She founded Que Paso Latinx in the spring of 2020, to address the need for mental health awareness and education among middle and high school students and their families in the Latinx and other communities of color in Yonkers, NY.
+After graduating from college in 2017, inspired and empowered by her own mental-health education, Maria decided to establish an organization dedicated to providing today’s youth with the kinds of culturally relevant mental health awareness programs that were unavailable to her when she was growing up.
+She founded Que Paso Latinx™ in the spring of 2020, to address the need for mental health awareness and education among Latinx youth and their families.

 Today, Maria holds a Master of Science degree in Organizational Leadership from Manhattan College.
 She envisions a future where programs promoting mental health education and awareness are integrated into the public-school curriculum.
 “Just as physical education is a subject in school,” she says, “mental health should be its own course of study.”
 She shares this message of hope and empowerment by collaborating with representatives of other educational organizations, social agencies, and community groups throughout the city of Yonkers.